top of page

 The May Queen Field

 The Drive In ends at 11am, at which point the May Queen Field, our primary location, is opened to the public.
-Here you'll find 450 classic cars to feast your eyes upon, including military vehicles such as tanks and jeeps; we've got remote controlled cars for kids to play and circus bikes for kids to ride.
-The following is a list of attractions you'll find on the main field.
+Here you'll find 400 classic cars to feast your eyes upon, plus all of the below:

 Movie Cars